JimLee4530/JimLee4530.github.io/about.md

 My name is Jim Lee(Jing Li), and this is my personal blog.

-Area of my interest is  Machine Learning and Deep Learning (mostly, somehow applied to fundamental sciences, though not limited by those).
+Area of my interest is  Machine Learning and Deep Learning.

 I am a master currently studying at [HDU CAMA-LAB](http://camalab.hdu.edu.cn/) and majoring in Computer Vision.